nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `add n/John Doe c/ABC Inc. p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a client named `John Doe` to the application.

-   * `addt 1 d/buy raw materials amt/-100.55 o/Company ABC dt/2024-10-16` : Adds a transaction as shown to to the client indexed 1 in the list.
+   * `addt 1 d/buy raw materials amt/-100.55 o/Company ABC dt/2024-10-16` : Adds a transaction as shown to the client indexed 1 in the list.

    * `listt 1` : Lists all transactions of client indexed 1.
 You should see the transaction you just added.
 This is the **transaction list view**.